UPDATED: JULY 21, 2022 | 2 MIN READ

 Homeowners Insurance Policies For Single-Family Homes

-There is a range of different policies available for people who own single-family homes.
+Many different policies are available for people who own single-family homes.

 This is the most basic of all policies.
-It’s so basic, in fact, that insurance providers in most states don’t actually offer it anymore.
+It’s so basic that insurance providers in most states don’t offer it anymore.
 HO-1 policies offer actual cash value coverage against 10 named perils, including damage caused by:

 - Falling objects